dotnet/docs-maui/docs/fundamentals/gestures/drag-and-drop.md

 </Image>
 ```

-In this example, a drag gesture can be initiated on the `Image`.
+In this example, a drag gesture can be initiated on the <xref:Microsoft.Maui.Controls.Image>.

 > [!TIP]
 > A drag gesture is initiated with a long-press followed by a drag.